 - 27.1 A proprietor or driver of a hackney carriage or private hire vehicle must report to the Authority any accident to the vehicle causing any damage.
-Accidents must be reported within 2 working days of the occurrence. - 27.2 An authorised officer of the Authority may suspend the use of a licensed vehicle until it is suitably repaired and found to be safe to use as a licensed vehicle.
+Accidents must be reported within 2 working days of the occurrence via the online form on the Staffordshire Moorlands District Council's Licensing webpage. - 27.2 An authorised officer of the Authority may suspend the use of a licensed vehicle until it is suitably repaired and found to be safe to use as a licensed vehicle.